 Location of Jama Masjid Delhi: Situated in the old city of Delhi not very far from the red fort of Delhi is the Jama Masjid of Delhi, traditionally this area of Delhi was called as Shahjahanabad in the mughal times.
 The nearest metro station is the Jama masjid metro station.

-The best time to visit the Jama Masjid: - For tourists is either early morning or the evening time as this area where the jama masjid is situated is highly congested.
+Jama Masjid Timings: - For tourists is either early morning or the evening time as this area where the jama masjid is situated is highly congested.
 In your Delhi Tour Package you must remeber to visit this place early morning as traffic is less so a visit is easily planned and executed.
 Remember there is a time slot for non Muslims at this mosque.
-The non Muslims can only visit between 7-12cam and then 1:30 pm -6:30 pm.
+The non Muslims can only visit between 7-12 noon and then 1:30 pm -6:30 pm.

 Favorite daughter of Shahjahan “jehan ara” not only was a devout muslim but was murshid of sufi saint Moin Uddin Chisthi of Ajmer, She after the death of her mother Begum Mumtaj Mahal because the most important lady of the palace and infact is known to lead her father out of the mourning for Begum Mumtaj Mahal, her devout Islamic life and her importance sure was important for construction of Jama masjid and probably in her name the newly constructed grand mosque was also called Masjid-I-Jahan Numa.